arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/01.user-manual/content.md

 ```
 The above method will check if there is an EMR or SSR expansion connected in the `i` index from the five admitted.
 If any is found in the asked index, the expansion `mechExp` or `stsolidExp` turns to true.
 This will ensure which expansion the read state belongs to.

+The function `<ExpObject>.updateDigitalInputs();` updates all the inputs with their current states to prepare them to be read.

 After the Opta® controller is programmed with the example sketch, open the Arduino IDE Serial Monitor and you will see each input state as follows:

 ```